 Hikkaduwa is full of great value hotels and guest houses at all price points.
-We’ve stayed in Hikkaduwa several times now, we keep coming back.
-It’s much bigger these days and there is a reason for that, it’s a lovely spot.
+Hikkaduwa is much bigger these days and there is a reason for that, it’s a lovely spot.
+Options for staying in Hikkaduwa include resort hotels, budget backpacker places and everything in between.
+We’ve even rented a small villa here, there is something for budget lovers and luxury travellers.
 The town backs onto lush rainforest, the beach is great for surfers, has a spot for snorkelling and the southern-most end is still deserted and tranquil.
 We’ve scuba dived from Hikkaduwa and there is a turtle hatchery just north of town.
 As with all destinations in Sri Lanka, you will find plenty of travel agents wanting to organise tours for you to the ancient sites and Pinnewala.
 If you’re up to getting around solo, it’s easy to hop on the bus or train here too.

 There are plenty of shops and restaurants, on the beach or on the road and transport connections to the airport are good.
 Going south the beaches become quieter, but the journey becomes longer and longer.
 We went further south and loved it, but Hikkaduwa can be far enough, particularly if you only have a couple of weeks.

 If you’re searching for a place to stay in Hikkaduwa, we suggest you start here .
 We tend to arrive at our destination and search on foot for rooms when we are backpacking.
 That won’t work for most holiday makers, so check out what’s available online.
 We’ve also stayed in two beach-front, more upmarket hotels in Hikkaduwa, both were excellent.

 OVC Villa ( Part of Ocean View Cottages Hotel) Hikkaduwa